Firefighters in Wake County respond to multiple house fires Saturday

 Shortly after 6:00 p.m., crews in Holly Springs responded to a separate incident at a home in the 900 block of Morning Oaks Drive.

-In that case, a neighbor saw the fire, reporter it, ran inside the home to grab a dog, and quickly left.
+In that case, a neighbor saw the fire, reported it, ran inside the home to grab a dog, and quickly left.

 The homeowner was treated for minor injuries responding to the fire but was treated on-scene.